uhkniazi/BRC_Keloid/Keloid_main/README.md

 5. write_trimmomatic_array_job.R
   * similar to previous script but creates an array job script and a parameter file in the AutoScripts folder.
 6. rna_seq_qa_3.R
   * Similar to previous scripts 1 and 2, however uses the updated version of CFastqQuality class.
 Saves the object information in the Projects.MetaFile table in the database and the object in the appropriate folder.
-Outputs the relevant scripts. **NOTE** memory and time intensive.
+Outputs the relevant figures. **NOTE** memory and time intensive.
+7. write_hisat2_array_job.R
+  * array job for hpc to perform alignment using hisat2.
+8. write_samtools_array_job.R
+  * array job for cleaning up sam file after alignment and producing bam file.
+9. bam_files_qa.R
+  * uses the CBamScaffold class to look at the 22 chromosomes of each bam file (depending on the sequencing run) and produces summary plots for the alignment coverage quality.
+10. counts_from_bams.R
+  * uses all the bam files to and Txdb object to count over laps over the genome and save the results.